 The final report summarizes the project and its results (e.g. goals and objectives accomplished, pollutant load reductions, expenditures, challenges etc.).
 Final reports are also required for non-construction projects but may not include the same elements.
 The final report is similar in style/format to USEPA Success Stories, and must contain the following information:

 2) Brief overview/summary/abstract - that includes the location description

-The final report is due 30-days or less, following project completion.
-Ideally, it is submitted May 1 or November 1; however, it can be submitted on other dates as appropriate.
-Note: Final reports are submitted directly to USEPA and become part of the project record within GRTS.
+The final report is due 30-days following the performance period (PP) end date.
+If possible, it should be submitted on/before the end of the PP. Final reports are submitted directly to USEPA and become part of the project record within GRTS.
 The report must reconcile all informaiton reported semi-annually.
-The FI is a Word document; contact the Coordinator if you have difficulty downloading the form.
+Note: The FI is a Word document; contact the Coordinator if you have difficulty downloading the form.